Sustainable and Responsible Investment (SRI)

 Regional Collaboration

-Through the ASEAN Capital Markets Forum (ACMF), the SC plays a significant role in the development of sustainable finance in the region, as the co-chair of the ACMF’s Sustainable Finance Working Group.
-In 2017, the ACMF introduced the ASEAN Green Bond Standards, followed by the ASEAN Social Bond Standards and the ASEAN Sustainability Bond Standards the following year.
 These aim to create a sustainable asset class, especially in meeting the region’s infrastructure and social development financing requirements.
 The ACMF standards are designed for ASEAN financing needs and developed based on the International Capital Market Association’s Green Bond Principles, Social Bond Principles and Sustainable Bond Guidelines.
 The inaugural ASEAN green bond, which was dually recognised as a green SRI sukuk, was issued in Malaysia in 2017 – to finance the construction of a green building.
+In addition, Malaysia’s role as chair of ASEAN in 2025 will showcase the nation’s progress and leadership in promoting sustainability throughout the region.

 International Champion

-Since the PRI’s launch, the number of investor signatories has grown from just 100 to almost 5,500 (in late March 2023), fuelled by accelerating awareness of and demand for SRI.
+Since the PRI launch, the number of investor signatories has grown from 100 to almost 5,500 (in late March 2023), fuelled by accelerating awareness of and demand for SRI.
 As of 26 March 2023, the pool of 5,435 signatories constituted international investment managers (76%), asset owners (14%) and service providers (10%).

 In November 2020, Malaysia became the 33rd member of the International Network of Financial Centres for Sustainability (FC4S) – a community of international financial centres working together to achieve the United Nations’ Sustainable Development Goals and the Paris Agreement.
 The objective of FC4S is to accelerate the expansion of sustainable finance by enabling financial centres to exchange experiences, drive convergence and take action on shared priorities.
-Its core mission is to empower financial centres to accelerate the shift to sustainable finance by providing the tools and insights to engage local institutions, inform and influence policy and ultimately catalyse market transformation
+Its core mission is to empower financial centres to accelerate the shift to sustainable finance by providing the tools and insights to engage local institutions, inform and influence policy and ultimately catalyse market transformation.

 Supportive Regulatory Landscape

 Development of SRI had been earmarked as a key growth area for the Malaysian capital markets under the Capital Market Masterplan (2001-2010).
 In 2014, the SC introduced the SRI Sukuk Framework – now recognised as a pioneering regulatory development that integrates the principles of Shariah with those of SRI.
 In 2017, the SC issued the Guidelines on Sustainable and Responsible Investment Funds (SRI Guidelines), to facilitate and encourage the growth of SRI funds in Malaysia.
+The guidelines were revised in February 2023 and enhances the disclosure and reporting requirements to mitigate greenwashing risk while ensuring alignment with the ASEAN Sustainable and Responsible Fund (ASEAN SRF) Standards that were issued in October 2022.

 The SRI Guidelines – which enable funds to be designated as SRI funds – will broaden the assortment of SRI products and attract more investors to the SRI arena.
 They will apply to both conventional and Shariah-compliant funds under the SC’s purview, e.g. unit trust funds, real estate investment trust funds (REITs), exchange-traded funds (ETFs), as well as private equity and venture capital funds.
 Eligible areas for SRI projects include natural resources, renewable energy, community and economic development and waqf (non-profit/charitable) properties/assets.
 The SRI Guidelines will also introduce additional disclosure and reporting requirements to enhance transparency in the investment policies and strategies of SRI funds.
 This is anticipated to reinforce Malaysia’s position as a regional SRI centre – a strategic thrust identified under the SC’s Islamic Fund and Wealth Management Blueprint (also launched in 2017).